daniil-berg/asyncio-taskpool/README.md

     pool.stop(3)
     ...
     pool.lock()
-    await pool.gather()
+    await pool.gather_and_close()
     ...
 ```

 Since one of the main goals of `asyncio-taskpool` is to be able to start/stop tasks dynamically or "on-the-fly", _most_ of the associated methods are non-blocking _most_ of the time.
-A notable exception is the `gather` method for awaiting the return of all tasks in the pool.
+A notable exception is the `gather_and_close` method for awaiting the return of all tasks in the pool.
 (It is essentially a glorified wrapper around the [`asyncio.gather`](https://docs.python.org/3/library/asyncio-task.html#asyncio.gather) function.)

 For working and fully documented demo scripts see [USAGE.md](usage/USAGE.md).